hisRoyalty/progif/CONTRIBUTING.md

 Please use [Prettier](https://prettier.io/)!

+### Commits

+Make sure you use basic commit message & description rules, please try to use emoticons as much as possible to make it visually appealing for viewers.

 ### Pull Requests and Issues

 Please, we do not want issues and pull requests with no description.
 In pull requests, *please* describe ***in detail*** about your changes in and why we should merge it.
 In issues, please describe the problem in detail.
 Remember, always English.